hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-DF-EDGE-CORE-CLOUD2.md

 mapr_cluster_2_name          = "edge1.enterprise.org"
 ```

+ - run `git pull` to get the latest code
-And then run `./bin/terraform_apply.sh` to create the AWS infrastructure for MAPR
+ - run `./bin/terraform_apply.sh` to create the AWS infrastructure for MAPR

 ### Install and Setup MAPR